marmelab/react-admin/docs/Tutorial.md

 ![Responsive List](./img/responsive-list.gif)

-## Bootstrapping a CRUD Using View Guessers
+## Bootstrapping a CRUD Using Guessers

 As you've seen, adding new screens to a react-admin app starts by selecting Field and Input components based on the type of data returned by the API.
 React-admin can help you with that, and bootstrap a CRUD for you entirely based on the data returned by the API.